People from diverse backgrounds

 In addition, the Australian Government has funded a number of LGBTI projects to support aged care service providers to provide LGBTI-inclusive services and inform people who identify as LGBTI on the inclusive aged care services available.
 For more information, visit: LGBTI Ageing and Aged Care Resources on the departments website.

 A Care Leaver is a person who was in institutional care or another form of out-of-home care, including foster care, as a child or youth during the 20th century.
 Care Leavers is a term that includes:

 - Former Child Migrants

 The Caring for Forgotten Australians, Former Child Migrants and Stolen Generations Information Package was developed in consultation with the Improving Aged Care for Forgotten Australians, Former Child Migrants, and Stolen Generations Reference Group.

-A new package of resources is available to help Care Leavers traumatised by their experiences in orphanages, children’s homes, foster care and other institutions in their transition to aged care services.
+A package of resources is available to help Care Leavers traumatised by their experiences in orphanages, children’s homes, foster care and other institutions in their transition to aged care services.

-This new package will also help aged care providers to better understand the issues faced by these groups and develop an organisation’s cultural and aged care service capabilities.
+This package will also help aged care providers to better understand the issues faced by these groups and develop an organisation’s cultural and aged care service capabilities.